Muterra/doc-golix/spec.md

   **Asymmetric encryption:** RSAES-OAEP, MGF1+SHA512, public exponent 65537.
   **Symmetric encryption:** AES-256 in **CTR mode with nonce distributed privately with the key**
   **Symmetric shared secrets:** Elliptic curve Diffie-Hellman using Curve25519.
   **Key agreement from shared secret:** HKDF+SHA512.
-Salt with bitwise XOR of the the address components of the two parties' GUIDs.
+Salt with bitwise XOR of the the address components of the two parties' GHIDs.
   **Symmetric signatures / MAC:** HMAC+SHA512
 + **0x2:** SHA512/AES256/RSA4096.
   **Signature:** RSASSA-PSS, MGF1+SHA512, public exponent 65537.
 Salt length 64 bytes.
   **Asymmetric encryption:** RSAES-OAEP, MGF1+SHA512, public exponent 65537.
   **Symmetric encryption:** AES-256 in **SIV mode (formally AEAD_AES_SIV_CMAC_512)**
   **Symmetric shared secrets:** Elliptic curve Diffie-Hellman using Curve25519.
   **Key agreement from shared secret:** HKDF+SHA512.
-Salt with bitwise XOR of the the address components of the two parties' GUIDs.
+Salt with bitwise XOR of the the address components of the two parties' GHIDs.
   **Symmetric signatures / MAC:** HMAC+SHA512

 **WARNING:** Ciphersuite **0x2** is likely to be removed and replaced in the near future.
 Implementations should not expect its definition to stay stable, and should instead rely upon **0x1** until future notice.